Methods & coverage

 Capture methods

-The live system is intended to use browser-based crawlers and standards-based web archive formats.
-Conceptually, each capture works as follows:
+HealthArchive.ca uses browser-based crawling and standards-based web archive formats (WARCs).
+At a high level, each capture works as follows:

 Storage & replay

-In a full deployment, the archive would rely on dedicated storage for WARC files and a replay engine such as pywb to render historical snapshots in a browser.
+The archive relies on dedicated storage for WARC files.
+When replay is enabled, a replay engine such as pywb can render higher-fidelity historical snapshots in a browser.
 The goals for replay are:

 Limitations and interpretation

-- Not official guidance: Archived content reflects what public sites showed at the time of capture.
-It may be incomplete, outdated, or superseded, and should not be treated as current clinical guidance.
+• Not official guidance: Archived content reflects what public sites showed at the time of capture.
+It may be incomplete, outdated, or superseded, and should not be treated as current clinical guidance or medical advice.